The Physics of the Universe - Difficult Topics Made Understandable

 - Credit: Thomas Learning)

 The conditions in the blast of a supernova are even hotter and more violent than in the core of the old star and this finally allows elements even heavier than iron to be created, such as radioactive versions of cobalt, aluminum, titanium, etc. In the process of its explosion, a supernova blows out into space a nebula of debris containing a mix of all of the naturally-occurring elements, in proportions which agree closely with those calculated to exist on earth.
 The variety of atoms in the dusty cloud from which our own Sun (and the Earth itself) were formed 4.5 billion years ago were essentially the ashes of generations of earlier stars having run through their entire life-cycles.
-Supernovas are therefore ultimately responsible for providing the mix of atoms on Earth, and the building blocks for the intricate chemistry of life (it is in this respect that people talk of humans as being composed of “stardust” or, for the less romatically inclined, nuclear waste).
-Most of these building blocks (carbon, oxygen, iron, etc) were therefore not produced in the the Big Bang at the start of the universe - at the time the very first stars were being formed, their composition would have been about 75% hydrogen and 25% helium with just traces of the next heaviest element, lithium - but much later in the centre of stars and their supernova explosions.
+Supernovas are therefore ultimately responsible for providing the mix of atoms on Earth, and the building blocks for the intricate chemistry of life.
+Most of these building blocks (carbon, oxygen, iron, etc) were therefore not produced in the Big Bang at the start of the universe - at the time the very first stars were being formed, their composition would have been about 75% hydrogen and 25% helium with just traces of the next heaviest element, lithium - but much later in the center of stars and their supernova explosions.
+It is in this respect that people talk of humans as being composed of "stardust" (or, for the less romantically inclined, nuclear waste).

-The gravitational force on a massively dense neutron star is about a million million times fiercer than on the Earth, and a projectile would need to attain half the speed of light in order to escape its gravity.
-Under conditions of such powerful gravity, Sir Isaac Newton’s Law of Universal Gravitation (which generally works well enough in our own Solar System) becomes redundant, and the more sophisticated model of Albert Einstein’s General Theory of Relativity is needed.
+A neutron star is typically between 1.4 and 4 times as massive as our own Sun, but is squeezed into a volume only about twenty kilometers in diameter, and so has an extremely high density.
+Given that, as Sir Isaac Newton pointed out as long ago as the 17th Century, gravity is subject to an inverse-square law (so that as the distance from the source decreases, gravity increases by the square of that amount), the gravitational pull of a small, dense neutron star is much greater than that around a normal star of many times its size.
+In fact, the gravitational force on a massively dense neutron star is about a million million times fiercer than on the Earth, and a projectile would need to attain almost half the speed of light in order to escape its gravity.
+Under conditions of such powerful gravity, Sir Isaac Newton's Law of Universal Gravitation (which generally works well enough in our own Solar System) becomes redundant, and the more sophisticated model of Albert Einstein's General Theory of Relativity is needed.
 Thus, clocks on a neutron star would run 10 - 20% slower than those on Earth, and any light from its surface would be so strongly curved that, viewed from afar, part of the back of the neutron star would be visible as well.
-Neutron stars usually rotate at incredible speed (as fast as once per second) and their intense magnetic fields sweep regular pulses of radio waves across the universe, for which they are also known as pulsars.

 << Previous Page: Introduction >>